iamjoshua/me/README.md

 # JoshuaHeiland.com Personal Site
 This is the latest version of my personal sight.
+It is currently deployed to Vercel.

+### Favicon
+I used this site eto generate the favicon: https://favicon.io/favicon-generator/ Roboto Condensed heaviest 80

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).